zzonyo/trust-docs-test/source/index.html.md

 - if the query result exceeds the data limit, next_id is the id of next data. ( when the query direction is prev, next_id presents the first data on the next page; when the query direction is next, next_id  presents the last data on the next page.)

-# Swap strategy order interface
+# Swap Strategy Order Interface

 ## Place Trigger Order